itwizardo/DCS-935L.1.06.02/README.md

 Acknowledgments:

 We would like to acknowledge the contributions of DCS-935L.1.06.02 firmware developers for their work in creating the original firmware.
-Additionally, we appreciate the support of Novi Hogeschool Amsterdam for providing an environment conducive to educational exploration and learning.
+Additionally, we appreciate the support of Novi Hogeschool for providing an environment conducive to educational exploration and learning.